 We work our way up through the levels of Fort Jefferson, following narrow spiral staircases which eventually lead us to the rooftop.
 Frigate birds soar above us while cannons and cacti punctuate the sanded, sea grass expanse.

-Our tour of the rooftop–and fort–ends at the landmark black lighthouse.
+Our tour of the rooftop–and Fort Jefferson’s military history–ends at the landmark black lighthouse.
 We descend down the spiral staircase inside it, ready to return to the dock to check out our snorkel gear.